AvePoint/cloud-api/docs/docs/services-and-features/insights/users/userPermissionsExport.md

 # Export User Permissions

 This API method (`/insights/users/{email}/access/export` navigation property) allows users to export the access reports of specific users in different workspaces.
-This method is useful for obtaining detailed insights into the permissions granted to users within a specified time range.
+This method is useful for obtaining detailed insights into the permissions granted to users.

 ## Permission